pymedphys/pymedphys/README.rst

 * `How-To guides`_ are recipes.
 They guide you through the steps involved in addressing key problems and use-cases.
 They are more advanced than tutorials and assume some knowledge of how to build tools with PyMedPhys.
-* `Reference Documents`_ is the technical reference for the public APIs exposed by both the ``pymedphys`` library and the ``pymedphys`` command line tool.
+* `Reference`_ is the technical reference for the public APIs exposed by both the ``pymedphys`` library and the ``pymedphys`` command line tool.
-* `Explanatory documents`_ provide the higher level descriptions of the implementation of the tools and provides justifications for development decisions.
+* `Background`_ explanation and discussion of key topics and concepts.

 The above layout has been heavily inspired by both the `Django documentation`_ and `Daniele Procida's writeup`_.